nenieiri-42Yerevan/42_NetPractice/README.md

 Now let's start from the Goal 1.
 #### Goal 1
 From the Interface D1 we can see that a part of our network (starting from R23 Interface) has a 255.255.255.240 (or just /28) net-mask.
 Therefore, that part of network can have `2^4 - 2 = 14` hosts and R23 Interface must also have the same net mask.
 We don't forget that we can have only 62 hosts.<br>
-So to give Computer IP address let's start from the first host in our range (from 0.0.0.1).
+So to give Computer D IP address let's start from the first host in our range (from 0.0.0.1).
 IP address of D will be `149.248.202.1`:
 ```sh
 Network:        149.248.202.0       |   10010101.11111000.11001010.00|000000
 Host Number:    0.0.0.1             |   00000000.00000000.00000000.0000|0001